-- The Salary and Non-Equity Incentive Plan Compensation columns include amounts deferred at the election of the Named Executive Officer.
-For more information on the amount of cash compensation deferred for each Named Executive Officer during fiscal 2016, see the "Non-Qualified Deferred Compensation Table" below. - We are required to report the equity portion of awards made under the Long-Term Performance Plan (LTPP) at the beginning of the three-year LTPP cycle, even though it will not be paid (if at all) until the end of the cycle.
+- (1) The Salary and Non-Equity Incentive Plan Compensation columns include amounts deferred at the election of the Named Executive Officer.
+For more information on the amount of cash compensation deferred for each Named Executive Officer during fiscal 2017, see the "Non-Qualified Deferred Compensation Table" below. - (2) We are required to report the equity portion of awards made under the Long-Term Performance Plan (LTPP) at the beginning of the three-year LTPP cycle, even though it will not be paid (if at all) until the end of the cycle.
 The amounts shown assume performance at target.
 The cash portion of the award is not reported until the end of the cycle.
 Both the cash and equity portions of the award are paid only if performance conditions are met, and the final payment amount will range from 25% to 200% of the stated target.
 Refer to the "Grants of Plan-Based Awards" table below for the threshold, target, and maximum amounts that can be earned.
-Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2014-FY2016, FY2015-FY2017 and FY2016-FY2018 LTPP cycles.
-For a discussion of the assumptions used in determining these values, see Note 11 to our 2016 financial statements - Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 with respect to each fiscal year for each Named Executive Officer related to grants of stock options pursuant to our 2007 and 2013 Omnibus Incentive Plans.
-For a discussion of the assumptions used in determining these values, see Note 11 to our 2016 financial statements. - Amounts shown represent the cash awards earned by the Named Executive Officer under our annual performance-based incentive compensation program for each performance period.
+Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 related to the equity component of the FY2015-FY2017, FY2016-FY2018 and FY2017-FY2019 LTPP cycles.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2017 financial statements. - (3) Amounts shown represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 with respect to each fiscal year for each Named Executive Officer related to grants of stock options pursuant to our 2007 and 2013 Omnibus Incentive Plans.
+For a discussion of the assumptions used in determining these values, see Note 11 to our 2017 financial statements. - (4) Amounts shown represent the cash awards earned by the Named Executive Officer under our annual performance-based incentive compensation program for each performance period.
 For further information, see the "Grants of Plan-Based Awards" table and accompanying footnotes below.
-Amounts shown for each fiscal year also include cash awards paid to participants for three three-year LTPP cycles, the first beginning on December 1, 2011 and ending on November 30, 2014, the second beginning on December 1, 2012 and ending on November 30, 2015 and the third beginning on December 1, 2013 and ending on November 30, 2016, except for Messrs.
-Foley and Schwartz, who were not participants in these LTPP cycles. - Amounts represent the actuarial change in the present value of the Named Executive Officer's benefit under our defined benefit pension plan and SERP, except for Mr. Swift's which is based on the UK Pension Plan.
+Amounts shown for each fiscal year also include cash awards paid to participants for three three-year LTPP cycles, the first beginning on December 1, 2012 and ending on November 30, 2015, the second beginning on December 1, 2013 and ending on November 30, 2016 and the third beginning on December 1, 2014 and ending on November 30, 2017, except for Messrs.
+Foley and Schwartz, who were only participants in the LTPP cycle that ended on November 30, 2017. - (5) Amounts represent the actuarial change in the present value of the Named Executive Officer's benefit under our defined benefit pension plan and SERP, except for Mr. Swift's which is based on the UK Pension Plan.
 While these amounts appear as a lump sum, the normal form of payment is an annuity and the plan does not currently allow a lump sum payment for these benefits.
-The pension number reported is an accounting value and was not realized by the Named Executive Officer during 2016.
-For Mr. Foley, this amount reflects a profit sharing contribution of \$16,841 earned in fiscal 2016 that was contributed to Mr. Foley's Defined Contribution Restoration Plan account in - Each Named Executive Officer who is also a Management Committee member and based in the U.S. receives a \$22,000 executive auto allowance annually.
-Each also receives a \$17,000 executive benefit allowance annually.
-Each may also elect to enroll in an Executive Financial Counseling program valued at \$14,911 annually (Mr. Swift is not eligible to participate in this program).
-Each also received \$10,400 in employer matching funds under the McCormick 401(k) plan in fiscal 2016 (except for Mr. Swift who is not eligible to participate in this plan).
-Mr. Swift, who is based in the U.K., receives a £14,500 executive auto allowance annually and a £18,000 executive benefit allowance annually (converted to U.S. dollars of \$18,099 annually and \$22,468 annually, respectively; see footnote (9) below). - In addition to the executive benefit allowance, the Executive Financial Counseling program, and employer matching funds under the McCormick 401(k) plan noted in footnote (6) above, Mr. Smith also received an annual auto allowance of \$13,140 prior to his appointment as a Management Committee member effective August 29, 2016, at which time this amount was increased to \$22,000 annually, for a total of \$16,031 in fiscal 2016.
-Mr. Smith also received payments totaling \$101,958 in fiscal 2016 related to a previous international assignment. - In addition to the executive auto allowance, executive benefit allowance, and employer matching funds under the McCormick 401(k) plan noted in footnote (6) above, Mr. Foley is also enrolled in the Executive Financial Counseling program valued at \$17,040 annually.
-Mr. Foley also received \$18,889 in relocation reimbursements in fiscal - Mr. Swift is located in the U.K., and, while the amounts shown in the table and accompanying footnotes are expressed in U.S. dollars, certain components of his compensation are paid in British pounds.
-These components were converted to U.S. dollars using the exchange rate of 1.2482 as of November 30, 2016, the last business - (10) In addition to the executive auto allowance and executive benefit allowance noted in footnote (6) above, Mr. Swift was also provided a cash allowance in the amount of £3,593 per month starting in April 2016 and paid through the remainder of fiscal 2016 (converted to U.S. dollars of \$35,878 see footnote (9) above).
-This allowance is provided due to legislative changes to UK pension laws in 2016 that resulted in limitations of accrued pension benefits for both the annual and lifetime allowances for many highly-compensated participants.
-As a result, Mr. Swift elected to withdraw from the UK Pension Plan in April 2016.
-Consistent with UK market practice and in order to continue to provide him with a competitive level of benefit (since he no longer accrues retirement benefits in the McCormick Plans), Mr. Swift is provided this cash allowance, which he will continue to receive on a monthly basis through fiscal 2018.
+The pension number reported is an accounting value and was not realized by the Named Executive Officer during 2017.
+Mr. Foley is not eligible for the Pension Plan or SERP.